lucasgdb/useful-dev-tools/desktop-tools.md

 [WinsCP](https://winscp.net/) | WinSCP is a free and open-source SFTP, FTP, WebDAV, Amazon S3 and SCP client for Microsoft Windows.
 [yEd](https://www.yworks.com/products/yed) | yEd is a powerful desktop application that can be used to quickly and effectively generate high-quality diagrams.
 | **Debug/Security** |
+[BloomRPC](https://github.com/bloomrpc/bloomrpc) | A client for exploring and querying GRPC services.
 [Burp Suite](https://portswigger.net/burp) | Burp Suite is a leading range of cybersecurity tools, brought to you by PortSwigger.
 [Compare It!](https://www.grigsoft.com/wincmp3.htm) | Compare texts, indicating the differences.
 Practical, light and fast.
 [Cypress.io](https://www.cypress.io/) | Fast, easy and reliable testing for anything that runs in a browser.